seqan/seqan/manual/source/Tutorial/PairwiseSequenceAlignment.rst

      .. container:: foldable

         A semi-global alignment is a special form of an overlap alignment often used when aligning short sequences again a long sequence.
-        Here we only allow free free end-gaps at the beginning and the end of the shorter sequence.
+        Here we only allow free end-gaps at the beginning and the end of the shorter sequence.

    Solution
      .. container:: foldable